President says ‘radical’ solution needed to solve homelessness crisis

 Michael D Higgins says ‘we can’t continue to accept things as they are’

-President Michael D Higgins has said a “radical” solution is now required to solve the homelessness crisis and separately appealed for a “renewed sense of social solidarity” in Ireland.
+President Michael D Higgins said a “radical” solution was required to solve the State’s homelessness crisis as he appealed for a “renewed sense of social solidarity” in Ireland.

-In both his Christmas and New Year’s address on Friday, and in a pre-recorded interview to air on Saturday, the President focused squarely on the plight faced by those left with nowhere to live.
+In his Christmas and New Year address on Friday, and in a pre-recorded radio interview, the President focused on the plight faced by those with nowhere to live.

-“In Ireland today, far too many of our people are missing the necessary securities of home,” he said in his address to the nation on Friday.

 “So, as we recall our shared vulnerabilities this Christmas, let us resolve to forge together a renewed sense of solidarity, one shaped to fit and encompass all our citizens.”